CSRF is one of the most known web application vulnerabilities, but, it could be pretty hard to understand it deeply.

 XSS is a type of attack that is used to inject malicious code into a web page, there are many types and you can find a detailed guide starting here.

-CSRF is a type of attack that is used to perform an action on behalf of the user without their knowledge or consent.
+CSRF is a type of attack that is used to act on behalf of the user without their knowledge or consent.

-However, a hacker can combine those attacks, as we have seen in order to perform a CSRF attack.
+However, a hacker can combine those attacks, as we have seen to perform a CSRF attack.

 The attacker’s final goal is to deliver a crafted URL or a web page.